HappyTobi/cf-puppeteer-site/content/_index.md

---legacy-push                   use legacy push instead of new v3 api --show-crash-log                show recent logs when applications crashes while the deployment --no-start                      don't start application after deployment
+--legacy-push                   use legacy push instead of new v3 api --show-crash-log                show recent logs when applications crashes while the deployment --no-start                      don't start application after deployment --no-route                      deploy new application without adding routes (⭐️New since 1.1.2) --route-only                    add routes from manifest to application only (⭐️New since 1.1.2)
 ```

 ### Example